 It's a lovely day, and you are wandering along the streets of Paris.
 You peek into boutique windows and meander past sidewalk cafés.
 Then, all of a sudden, you feel it.
 You step, and your foot feels the funny squish.
 It slides a little.
 Your breath catches.
 Merde!
 (Literally.)
-You just stepped into one of the less-than-magical aspects of visiting France.
-Doggy doo.
-Of course, there are wonderful things about France: people-watching at a cafe, glorious cathedrals, delicious food, historical attractions galore.
+You just stepped into one of the less-than-magical aspects of visiting France: doggy doo.
+Of course, there are wonderful things about France: People-watching at a cafe, glorious cathedrals, delicious food, and historical attractions galore.

-Now there are laws in France, as elsewhere about cleaning up after your dog, but apparently the French are way down the list.
-I suppose it's a fashion thing; after all, your Jimmy Choos are for teetering in, not leaning down (always dodgy with such high heels) to pavement level.
+Now there are laws in France, as elsewhere about cleaning up after your dog, but apparently, the French are way down the list.
+Perhaps it's a fashion thing; after all, your Jimmy Choos are for teetering in, not leaning down (always dodgy with such high heels) to pavement level.

 If you judge a French village by the view from the train, you will probably have a pretty low opinion.
 That's because these areas seem to be a major target of taggers, and often buildings are covered with graffiti.
 It's a shame, really, when you see graffiti on a historic building or marring the landscape.
-But I think this is one bad side many first-time visitors are surprised by.
+This is one bad side many first-time visitors are surprised by.
 Graffiti is quite prolific in France.

-That smell of body odour.
-Whoa!
-I don't know who sat in the seat before me (or when he or she last discovered the marvels of soap and water), but it almost made my eyes water.
-Fortunately, this situation seems to have improved.
+Beware of the smell of body odor.
+It can almost be enough to make your eyes water.
+Fortunately, this situation seems to have improved over the years.
 After all, the French have some of the best soap in the world; everyone loves a good bar of that famous Marseille soap made with olive oil.

 The French have a bit of a rebellious mentality when it comes to driving.
 They often violate traffic laws, and usually flagrantly.
 You don't even have to be driving in France for this to be an issue.
 Watch carefully for rogue cars when crossing streets as well.